Dorian-DS/sway/README.md

 If you don't want to use swayblur, then set the background in the sway config by uncommenting the line.

 I've also included a media player python script that shows song info on waybar.
 This is optional.
 If you want to use it, add an exec line in the sway config to start it up when you login.
-I've modified the script so that it looks better with my waybar css style.
+You'll need playerctl installed as well.

 Enjoy!